Sport-Flurry of positive coronavirus tests in athletes hurts U.S. restart plans

 This followed leading U.S. health official Dr. Anthony Fauci on Thursday casting doubt on whether the NFL would get on the field this season.
 The MLS and NBA were paying particularly close attention to Friday's events as many of the positive tests occurred in Florida where both leagues have announced plans to restart their seasons at Orlando's Walt Disney World.

-Florida is one of several U.S. states that have seen their number of COVID-19 cases surge recently.
-The MLS is set to return on July 8 with a World Cup-style tournament featuring all 26 teams.
+Florida is one of several U.S. states where COVID-19 cases have recently surged.
+The MLS is scheduled to return on July 8 with a World Cup-style tournament featuring all 26 teams.
+The league, which has said that the health and safety of players and staff were the priority, did not immediately respond to questions about whether the spike in Florida cases would prompt a rethink of those plans.

-Asked if the spike in cases in Florida would prompt a rethink of restart plans, MLS did not immediately respond.
-The league had said that the safety and health of the players and staff were the top priority.

 Inter Miami said on Thursday that one of their players had tested positive for the virus.
 MLB's Philadelphia Phillies shut down their Clearwater, Florida, site after five players tested positive while just down the road in Dunedin, the Toronto Blue Jays shuttered training facilities after a player presented symptoms.